arnaudletroter/BABACOOL/README.md

 #convert docker image to singularity image
 singularity build babacool_v1.sif docker://arnaudletroter/babacool:1.0

+# Build (for documentation purposes only)
+# The Docker image was originally built on macOS 26.3.1 (Apple Silicon M2 Pro)
+# using Docker Desktop version 4.25.0.
+# However, the environment is fully portable and can be rebuilt from the provided Dockerfile on any system supporting Docker.
+# docker build -t babacool:1.0 .
 ```

 ## How to use ?

+This repository provides a complete pipeline for longitudinal brain template construction and analysis.
+The workflow can be used in two contexts:
+1. **Reproduction of the BaBa21 template (as presented in this study)**
+2. **Application to other longitudinal datasets**
+---
+### BaBa21 template construction (this study)
 [# PART1: pipeline processing steps for **3D** template construction](pipeline3D.md)
 [# PART2: pipeline processing steps for **(4D+t)** longitudinal template interpolation](pipeline4D.md)
 [# FINAL RESULTS: **(4D+t)** animation of BaBa21 4D and growth trajectories of brain tissues](BaBa21_4D.md)

+This sequence reproduces exactly the processing used for BaBa21 generation, including the dataset-specific initialization described in the manuscript.
+---
+### Usage on other datasets
+When applying this pipeline to a new dataset, users should follow the same processing workflow described above.

+**Important: manual initialization step**
+A single manual step is required before running the automated pipeline:
+- [Manual delineation of a 3-axis AC-PC](longitudinal_registration.md) binary mask in the chosen reference timepoint (equivalent to the BaBa21 ses-3 initialization)
+This step is dataset-specific and must be performed for each new dataset.
+All subsequent steps of the pipeline are fully automated.

+## Preview
 <table>
 <tr>
     <td align="center">